openvinotoolkit/openvino/docs/articles_en/documentation/openvino-extensibility/transformation-api/patterns-python-api.rst

    :language: cpp
    :fragment: [ov:any_input]

-You may also create ``AnyInput()`` with a predicate, if you want some additional checks for you input.
-It would look similar to ``WrapType`` with a lambda or a function.
-Let's say we want to make sure the inputs has a rank of 4.
+You can also create ``AnyInput()`` with a predicate, if you want additional checks for you input.
+It will look similar to ``WrapType`` with a lambda or a function.
+For example, to ensure that the input has a rank of 4:

 .. doxygensnippet:: docs/snippets/ov_patterns.py
    :language: python